FelixTheC/strongtyping/docs/index.md

 ### The Solution

-> I love Python and its freedom, but with the new option of adding type hints I wanted to get rid of writing `if isinstance(value, whatever)` repeatedly in my programs, so I decided to tackle the problem, and `strongtyping` was born...
+> I love Python and its freedom, but with the new option of adding _type hints_ I wanted to get rid of writing `if isinstance(value, whatever)` repeatedly in my programs, so I decided to create `strongtyping`...

-> I created a decorator called `@match_typing` which will check <b>at runtime</b> whether the parameters you provide to a function are valid, based on what you've defined in the `def` line.
+> My solution is a simple decorator called `@match_typing` which will check <b>at runtime</b> whether the parameters you provide to a function are valid, based on type hints you've already defined in the `def` line.
 Here are some examples:
 >
 ```python
 from typing import List, Union